moymoussan/rapidpro-docker/README.md

  - PostgreSQL (postgis)
  - Elasticsearch
  - Redis
+ - DynamoDB local
  - Minio (S3 emulator)

-These example containers are for development purposes only and are not suitable for production deployments.
+These example containers are for development purposes only and are *not intended for production deployments*.

 ## Usage